Migrating from Python 2 to Python 3

 # a = 122, b = 1.4

-There are more differences – if one uses some external library such as urllib then all call points may need to be adjusted.
-But, to end on a higher note, there is an automated tool that may be able to deal with many of the synthax changes, including the ones mentioned in this text: 2to3.
+There are far more differences – if your code uses (let’s say) urllib, then all call points need to be adjusted for a new syntax.
+To end on a higher note, I have to mention this automated tool that may be able to deal with this tedious migration task: 2to3.

 Leave a Reply